-- Applicants who have taken Cambridge International Examinations or International Baccalaureate Examinations at New Zealand schools must apply for entrance under ad eundem statum provisions (Section D below). - Undergraduate applicants qualifying for admission under (b) above who have not achieved University Entrance through NCEA (or equivalent) will be enrolled in a Certificate of Proficiency for their first semester, with the right to advance to a degree programme upon successful completion of the Certificate of Proficiency courses. - Applicants for admission to the University must first satisfy the Academic Board of their competence in both written and spoken English.
-The Academic Board will be satisfied of an applicant's competence in English: - (a) if the applicant has New Zealand university entrance under NCEA: or
+- Applicants who have taken Cambridge International Examinations or International Baccalaureate Examinations at New Zealand schools must apply for entrance under ad eundem statum provisions (Section D below). - Undergraduate applicants qualifying for admission under (b) above who have not achieved University Entrance through NCEA (or equivalent) will be enrolled in a Certificate of Proficiency for their first semester, with the right to advance to a degree programme upon successful completion of the Certificate of Proficiency courses. - The last day by which a student must have achieved University Entrance is the Monday before the official course start date. - 4.
+Applicants for admission to the University must first satisfy the Academic Board of their competence in both written and spoken English.
+The Academic Board will be satisfied of an applicant's competence in English:

-- (b) if the applicant has a New Zealand university entrance qualification under Regulation 2(a) above and whose entrance qualification predates university entrance via NCEA, excepting that international applicants for whom English is not their first language must include a subject where there is a significant English language content (see Note 2 below) or must also satisfy 3(d) or 3(f) below; or - (c) if the applicant has an overseas entrance qualification from a country where the main language is English and the instruction for that qualification was in English; or - (d) if the applicant performs to a satisfactory level in an approved English language test (see Note 3 below); or - (e) in the case of postgraduate study, the applicant provides evidence that their undergraduate degree was substantially taught in English; or - (f) if the applicant provides other evidence acceptable to the Board of competence in English.
+- (a) if the applicant has New Zealand university entrance under NCEA; or - (b) if the applicant has a New Zealand university entrance qualification under Regulation 2(a) above and whose entrance qualification predates university entrance via NCEA, excepting that international applicants for whom English is not their first language must include a subject where there is a significant English language content (see Note 2 below) or must also satisfy 3(d) or 3(f) below; or - (c) if the applicant has an overseas entrance qualification from a country where the main language is English and the instruction for that qualification was in English; or - (d) if the applicant performs to a satisfactory level in an approved English language test (see Note 3 below); or - (e) in the case of postgraduate study, the applicant provides evidence that their undergraduate degree was substantially taught in English; or - (f) if the applicant provides other evidence acceptable to the Board of competence in English.